 - Get an undergraduate degree

 To get admission to top law schools, the law aspirants should have a bachelor’s degree from a reputed college or university.
 Most of the law schools will not require specific major prerequisites.
-Candidates who are interested in the intellectual property law will benefit from an undergraduate degree in math or technical science to prepare for the patent bar exam.
+Candidates who are interested in intellectual property law will benefit from an undergraduate degree in math or technical science to prepare for the patent bar exam.
 Most of the law schools will look for top students who have a minimum of 3.0 undergraduate GPA.

 - Get Admission